 National Curriculum Assessments, Key Stage 1 (SAT Results)

-23 children took these assessments in May 2017.
-This table shows a summary of the National Curriculum Assessment Results of pupils in the school 2017 in and provisional national data from 2016 as a percentage of those eligible for assessment.
+14 children took these assessments in May 2019.
+The table below shows a summary of the National Curriculum Teacher Assessment Results of pupils in the school and nationally as a percentage of those eligible for assessment.

-St Michael’s results are above national and Surrey averages in reading and writing.
+St Michael’s results are above national and Surrey averages for 2018 in reading and writing.
 Many of our children exceed national expectations (working at greater depth) in reading, writing and maths.

-In the Foundation Stage (Year R) in 2016, 82% of our children achieved a Good Level of Development which is above the national and Surrey average.
+In the Foundation Stage (Year R) in 2019, 84% of our children achieved a Good Level of Development which is above the National average 2019 (71.8%).